Pontoise–Cormeilles Aerodrome: History

 Built in 1937, the airfield was used by the French Army prior to the Second World War.

 German use during the Second World War

-Seized by the Germans in June 1940 during the Battle of France, Cormeilles-en-Vexin was used as a Luftwaffe military airfield during the occupation.
+Seized by the Germans in June 1940 during the Battle of France, Cormeilles-en-Vexin was used as a Luftwaffe military airfield during the Occupation of France.
 Known units assigned (all from Luftlotte 3, Fliegerkorps IV):